New Haven, Connecticut: Political structure

 New Haven County merely refers to a grouping of towns and a judicial district, not a governmental entity.
 New Haven is a member of the South Central Connecticut Regional Council of Governments (SCRCOG), a regional agency created to facilitate coordination between area municipal governments and state and federal agencies, in the absence of county government.

 Justin Elicker is the mayor of New Haven.
 He was sworn in as the 51st mayor of New Haven on January 1, 2020.

 The city council, called the Board of Alders, consists of thirty members, each elected from single-member wards.
 Each of the 30 wards consists of slightly over 4,300 residents; redistricting takes place every ten years.
+Beginning in 2027, all mayor and alder terms are four years.

+As of 2026, the Board of Alders consists of thirty Democrats.

 The city is overwhelmingly Democratic.
 In 2017, of the town's 83,694 voters, 66% were registered as Democrats (−4% since 2015), 4% were registered as Republicans (+1%), and 29% were unaffiliated (+3).
 The board of alders is dominated by Democrats; a Republican has not served as a New Haven alder since 2011.

 New Haven is served by the New Haven Police Department, which had 443 sworn officers in 2011.
 The city is also served by the New Haven Fire Department.

-New Haven lies within Connecticut's 3rd congressional district and has been represented by Rosa DeLauro since 1991.
-Martin Looney and Gary Holder-Winfield represent New Haven in the Connecticut State Senate, and the city lies within six districts (numbers 92 through 97) of the Connecticut House of Representatives.
+State and federal representation

 The Greater New Haven area is served by the New Haven Judicial District Court and the New Haven Superior Court, both headquartered at the New Haven County Courthouse.
 The federal District Court for the District of Connecticut has a New Haven facility, the Richard C. Lee United States Courthouse.

+Connecticut General Assembly

+New Haven is represented in the Connecticut General Assembly by two senators and six representatives, all Democrats.